codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/HTML-forms-bbb3.md

 HTML forms are a powerful tool to interact with the users of our pages.
-They allow us to let our users enter informations, make choices and click on buttons.
+They allow us to interact with our users and to let them enter information, make choices and click on buttons.

 In the following sections we will see how to create a form as well as the different elements we can put in a form.